davidafshepherd/Orchestra-Simulator/README.md

 The More Compositions folder contains 48 text file,  each of which contains a singular composition.

 To run the project, run "EcsBandAid "musicians" "compositions" "years"" in the command prompt.
-Where "musicians" is the path of the text file containing a set of musicians.
+Where "musicians" is a string that represents the path of the text file containing a set of musicians as a string.
-Where "compositions" is the path of the text file containing a set of compositions.
+Where "compositions" is a string that represents the path of the text file containing a set of compositions.
-Where "years" is the number of times the orchestra performs, note that each performance plays 3 compositions.
+Where "years" is an integer that represents the number of times the orchestra performs, note that each performance plays 3 compositions.